SSWConsulting/SSW.Rules.Content/rules/do-you-have-separate-development-testing-and-production-environments/rule.md

 # What is each environment for?

 * **Production**: Real data being used by real customers
 * **Staging**: 'Production-like' data.
 Used for testing and verification before deploying to Production.
 Should have 'production-like' access (i.e. avoid giving devs admin rights).
 Should generally have the same specs as production (especially during performance testing).
+However, this is not always the case due to cost.
 * **Test**: Internal environment used by the development team.
 Hosted in the same place as the Staging & Production environments.
 Access usually not provided to the client.
 * **Ephemeral**: Special environment that is spun up on demand for testing of a branch.
 * **Development**: Developer environment running on their local machine.
 Also, sometimes called 'Local'.